phase-0/phase-0/ee/robert-wilkinson/sprint3-reflection.md

 What can I improve on next sprint?

 The big old enemy time.
-Making notes on key points in any videos, so that it cuts down on time later on would help with time.
-Looking for the easiest way to update my links with javascript would also help.
+Interpreting javascript as quickly as I can.
+Looking for the easiest and quickest way to update my links with javascript would also help.